sourcegraph/handbook/content/engineering/deployments/playbooks.md

 ## Sourcegraph.com

+To learn more about this deployment, see [instances](./instances.md#sourcegraph-com).

 ### Deploying to sourcegraph.com

 Every commit to the `release` branch (the default branch) on [deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com) deploys the Kubernetes YAML in this repository to our dot-com cluster [in CI](https://buildkite.com/sourcegraph/deploy-sourcegraph-dot-com/builds?branch=release) (i.e. if CI is green then the latest config in the `release` branch is deployed).